Shimingyi/COMP3360_Data_Driven_Animation/assignment_2/readme.md

 1. Two template files: [todo_motion_interpolation.py](./todo_motion_interpolation.py) and [todo_motion_concatenation.py](./todo_motion_concatenation.py)

-   You should complete the apply_interpolation function with your idea and then test them in two subtasks - keyframe interpolation and motion concatenation.
-The implementation can be identical in these two files.
+   You should complete the apply_interpolation function with **two interpolation algorithms** and then test them in two subtasks - keyframe interpolation and motion concatenation.
+The implementation can be same in these two files, and any interpolation algorithm is allowed to use.

 2. Report: For the keyframe interpolation task, report the performance of different interpolation algorithms when given different [OFFSET](./todo_motion_interpolation.py#L38) values, like 24, 48, 72, 96, and 124.